What Kinds of Spousal Support are Available in California?

 For many married couples in the United States, divorce is the only option.
 When a couple has exhausted all other avenues and realized that they no longer want to continue with their marriage, they can get a divorce.

 Spousal support is also known as Alimony for tax purposes.
-It is a monetary amount that is paid monthly by a spouse to the other spouse.
+It’s a monetary amount that is paid monthly by a spouse to the other spouse.
 The payment of support is meant to enable the supported spouse to continue being able to live the same lifestyle they were able to live throughout the marriage.

-Types of Spousal Support Available in California
+Types of California Spousal Support or Alimony Law

 In California, there are a few different types of alimony that are available.
 They include the following:

 - Temporary Spousal Support: Temporary spousal support is the type of maintenance that is temporarily paid to one spouse by the other after the couple’s separation during the divorce action.
-It can stop after the divorce is finalized or even continue depending on certain factors.
+It can stop after the divorce is finalized or even continue, depending on certain factors.